Impact Campaign Open Call

 Background

 Represent Justice turns stories into action to change the legal system, while building the capacity of communities impacted by the carceral system.
-Together with filmmakers and film participants, we launch impact campaigns that connect award-winning films and series with movement leaders, and uplift community-led solutions to protect vulnerable communities, rather than reinforcing cycles of violence and harm.
+Together with filmmakers and film participants, we launch impact campaigns that connect award-winning films with movement leaders, and uplift community-led solutions to protect vulnerable communities, rather than reinforcing cycles of violence and harm.

 The Opportunity